AdityaBorkar/blunt/README.md

   TODO: return { fallback: "Run this function", paths: [], regenerateInterval: 50  }
   TODO: View Transitions & Router

+- Using JSX for Head, Meta, OpenGraph tags.
+Config Options to include a pattern.
+If using config, make sure to use a VS Code Extension to show the "Title" as a comment on the line.

 TODO: HTTP Headers, Head Tag Metadata, OpenGraph, Config, redirect: { code: 307,path: "/some/path" }
 TODO: Instrumentation Hooks